 The fastest growing populations, the World Bank says (see chart above) are in the Arab world (3.3) and in “Fragile and conflict affected situations” (4.4), many of which, if UN peacekeeping missions are an indication, are in Africa, and from “Heavily indebted poor countries” (4.8), many of which the International Monetary Fund says are also in Africa and in Latin America.
 It’s not surprising that so many of the illegal migrants arriving at Roxam Road are from e.g. Haiti and Nigeria.

 But, and this is a big BUT, we are not doing anyone real favours when we rob, say, Angola, Benin, Iraq and Pakistan of their accountants, doctors, engineers and lawyers just so we can have a surplus of taxi drivers in Toronto.
-Our immigration policy should lean towards recruiting from those countries, mainly in Asia in the first half of the 21st century, that have a surplus of the sorts of people that both Canada and e.g. the Philippines need.
+Our immigration policy should lean towards recruiting from those countries, mainly in Asia in the first half of the 21st century, that have a surplus of the sorts of people that Canada needs and e.g. the Philippines can afford to lose.

-Canada’s (Conservative) policy on irregular migration needs to be clear and simple: “None is too many,” and, while we must sympathize with the personal plight of the asylum shoppers, they are not welcome in Canada; they are neither wanted nor needed and they will be detained and deported.
+Canada’s (Conservative) policy on irregular migration needs to be clear and simple: “None is too many.”
+While we must sympathize with the personal plight of the asylum shoppers, they are not welcome in Canada; they are neither wanted nor needed and they will be detained and deported.

 Canada is a rich, sophisticated and generous country and we should have effective programmes to help those in the greatest need.
 I am something of a utilitarian; I believe that we should try to do the greatest good for the greatest number.
 The UN says that there are “68.5 Million forcibly displaced people worldwide:”